Sensory Dysfunction in Autism funded by the NIH

 - Evaluate whether physiological reactions are related to behavioral responses to sensation; and

-- Evaluate the relationship of physiological measures of SD to three domains of adaptive behavior (communication, language and self care) and 2 measures of participation in home, community and school activities.
+- Evaluate the relationship of physiological measures of SD to three domains of adaptive behavior (communication, language and self care) and 2 measures of participation in home, community and College activities.

 Effectiveness of Occupational Therapy Using Sensory-based Strategies for Improving Adaptive Behavior in Children with Autism funded by Autism Speaks